Quality work on the fringes

-Irregular employment is proving unstoppable.
-America needs a model that works for everyone.
-That requires a new kind of market for hourly labor.
+Nonstandard employment is proving unstoppable.
+Regions needs a model that works for everyone.
+That requires a new option for hourly labor.

-About 20% of work-seekers in any region can’t commit to regular hours.
-Others can’t get them.
+About 20% of work-seekers in any region can’t commit to regular hours because of complexities in their life.
+Others want regularity but can’t get it.

 New scheduling systems like WC8 can call staff in, and send them home, day-by-day, hour-by-hour, in line with each employer’s needs.
 Even in 2017, 41% of American’s hourly employees didn’t know next week’s hours or pay.
-Many don’t know tomorrow’s.
-They are scrabbling for hours elsewhere when not needed.
+They are scrabbling for hours elsewhere when not needed by a primary employer.

 A surge in people seeking ad-hoc work has created opportunity for aggressive “gig work” platforms.
-They routinely slash earnings, see for example reporting on Shipt, Lyft, Uber, Doordash, Instacart, AmazonFlex, or TaskRabbit.
-They also mislead work-seekers, distort the market against workers, withhold data, systematically undermine regulation, and invest heavily to overturn worker rights.
+They slash pay, see for example reporting on Shipt, Lyft, Uber, Doordash, Instacart, AmazonFlex, or TaskRabbit.
+They also mislead work-seekers, distort the market against workers, withhold data, undermine regulation, and invest to overturn worker rights.
+Now they have A.I. to bolster their model.

 This is a problem for any local economy.
-By commoditizing non-standard workers, tech. firms have created pools of cheapened labor.
+By disempowering non-standard workers, tech. firms have created pools of cheapened labor.
 That undermines jobs, an accelerating trend. → more

 2) Systematic Support

 In the 1930’s, staffing agencies were as exploitative as today’s “gig” platforms.
-Public agencies could have launched whack-a-mole legislation to curb abuses.
-Instead, they created an alternative; public labor exchanges.
-Now rebadged as America’s Job Centers, those 2,400 exchanges still have bipartisan support.
+Public agencies could have opted for whack-a-mole legislation to curb abuses.
+Instead, they created an alternative; public labor exchanges, now rebadged as American Job Centers.

-When job-seeking moved online, so did the principle that public agencies need to provide infrastructure for a healthy labor market.
+When job-seeking moved online, so did the principle that public agencies should provide infrastructure for a fair labor market.
 Every state workforce agency commissions its own all-sectors job-match system.
-Platforms like CalJobs, Employ Florida, or Indiana Career Connect sit alongside for-profit services such as Indeed.com or Monster.com.
+Platforms like CalJobs, Employ Florida, or Indiana Career Connect compete with for-profit job-boards.

-Now the Public Workforce System is beginning to extend services to taxpayers with complex lives who aren’t lucky enough to have regular work availability.
+The Public Workforce System enjoys bipartisan support.
+It is beginning to extend services to taxpayers with complex lives who aren’t lucky enough to have regular availability for work.

-These diverse individuals need a platform for all types of hourly labor across their region that is built around protections, control for the person, supportive interventions, progression, and pathways to full time if that’s what they want.
-In the regional economy: overheads of booking top-up labor need to fall as wages rise and workforce quality and alignment demonstrably increases.
+These diverse individuals need a market for all types of hourly labor across their region built around protections, control, skilling, supportive interventions, progression, and pathways to full-time.
+Regionally, overheads of booking fluid labor need to fall so wages rise as workforce quality and alignment increase.

-Our “GoodFlexi” platform that delivers this came out of British government programs. → more
+Our “GoodFlexi” platform can deliver this.
+It originated in UK government programs. → more

 3) Implementation in your area